When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping, and Warranty

 Brooklyn Bedding offers free ground shipping throughout the contiguous U.S. Each order includes a sleep trial that runs for 120 nights with a 30-night break-in requirement before returns can be initiated.
-If you decide to keep the mattress after the trial ends, it’s further backed by a 10-year manufacturer’s warranty.
+If you decide to keep the mattress after the trial ends, it’s further backed by a lifetime manufacturer’s warranty.

 Best Foam Mattress